yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/usersettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Settings that represent a user’s preferences for [regional locale and languages](../resources/regionalandlanguagesettings.md), for [shift scheduling](../resources/shiftpreferences.md), and for [insights and content discovery](../resources/officegraphinsights.md).
+Settings that represent a user's preferences for [regional locale and languages](../resources/regionalandlanguagesettings.md), for [shift scheduling](../resources/shiftpreferences.md), and for [insights and content discovery](../resources/officegraphinsights.md).

 Manage user's locale-based preferences:
   - Determining what language and regional formatting a user prefers to view applications with.